Domhubb/final-150/README.md

 14. Press the rst button on your esp32
 15. Then open the capture.pcap file to view the live stream.

-Example
+## Problems
 1. Arduino code will not load on ESP32 Cam.
-   Answer: Wifi Library was outdated
+   Answer: Wifi Library was outdated use the fix in the 4th step.